Control variates for variance-reduced ratio of means estimators: Optimal coefficients and associated properties

-\begin{proposition} With the optimal coefficients given in \eqref{eq:alpha_opt} and \eqref{eq:beta_opt}, the variance reduction obtained with the CV/CV estimator is: The variance reduction is guaranteed:
+\begin{proposition} With the optimal coefficients given in \eqref{eq:alpha_opt} and \eqref{eq:beta_opt}, the approximated variance reduction obtained with the CV/CV estimator is: The variance reduction is guaranteed, extending the property of standard control variates for simple means to ratio of means estimators. \end{proposition} The detailed derivation is presented in Appendix \ref{sec:diff_var}.

-\end{proposition} If $|\corr(B,D)|<1$ and with the optimal coefficients presented here, the CV/CV estimator has a theoretical guarantee of variance reduction, as the control variates estimator for a simple mean.

-From the variance difference formula given in \eqref{eq:var_red}, it seems the variance reduction will be greater when the variables $A$ and $C$ are correlated to the control variates $B$ and $D$.
-It is delicate to determine which covariances and variances should be maximized or minimized to boost variance reduction, as it depends on their signs, and many different correlation structures lead to variance reduction.\\
+The variance difference formula given in \eqref{eq:var_red} indicates that many different covariance structures lead to variance reduction.
+Intuitively, one might maximize the correlations between the target variables and their respective control variates.
+It is, however, not straightforward to determine which covariances and variances should be maximized or minimized to boost variance reduction, as it depends on their signs.

-The mild condition $|\corr(B,D)| < 1$, which ensures that the control variates are not perfectly linearly correlated, can be easily satisfied in practice.
-While it is possible to use two linearly correlated (or even identical) control variates, in such cases it is no longer possible to derive coefficients that guarantee variance reduction unconditionally.